dodgymike/hackrf-wiki/Updating-Firmware.md

 After a few seconds, three LEDs should start blinking.
 This indicates that the CPLD has been programmed successfully.
 Reset the HackRF device by pressing the RESET button or by unplugging it and plugging it back in.

+## DFU Boot

+DFU boot mode is normally only needed if the firmware is not working properly or has never been installed.

+The LPC4330 microcontroller on HackRF is capable of booting from several different code sources.
+By default, HackRF boots from SPI flash memory (SPIFI).
+It can also boot HackRF in DFU (USB) boot mode.
+In DFU boot mode, HackRF will enumerate over USB, wait for code to be delivered using the DFU (Device Firmware Update) standard over USB, and then execute that code from RAM.
+The SPIFI is normally unused and unaltered in DFU mode.

+To start up HackRF One in DFU mode, hold down the DFU button while powering it on or while pressing and releasing the RESET button.
+Release the DFU button after the 3V3 LED illuminates.
+The 1V8 LED should remain off.
+At this point HackRF One is ready to receive firmware over USB.

+To start up Jawbreaker in DFU mode, short two pins on one of the "BOOT" headers while power is first supplied.
+The pins that must be shorted are pins 1 and 2 of header P32 on Jawbreaker.
+Header P32 is labeled "P2_8" on most Jawbreakers but may be labeled "2" on prototype units.
+Pin 1 is labeled "VCC".
+Pin 2 is the center pin.
+After DFU boot, you should see VCCLED illuminate and note that 1V8LED does not illuminate.
+At this point Jawbreaker is ready to receive firmware over USB.

+Developers: DFU mode is also very convenient for making rapid changes during firmware development.
+If you leave a jumper in place, you can install new firmware by removing power from Jawbreaker, plugging it back in, and typing 'make program' in the firmware source directory.
+Note that you should not load firmware compiled with the "rom_to_ram" option over DFU.
+On HackRF One, you can simply use the DFU and RESET buttons.

 ## Recovering the SPI Flash Firmware

-If the firmware installed in SPI flash has been damaged or if you are programming a home-made Jawbreaker for the first time, you will not be able to immediately use the hackrf_spiflash program as listed in the above procedure.
+If the firmware installed in SPI flash has been damaged or if you are programming a home-made HackRF for the first time, you will not be able to immediately use the hackrf_spiflash program as listed in the above procedure.
 Follow these steps instead:

-1. Follow the DFU Boot instructions to start the Jawbreaker in DFU boot mode.
+1. Follow the DFU Boot instructions to start the HackRF in DFU boot mode.
-2. Use 'make program' in the firmware/hackrf_usb directory to load the firmware into RAM and start it.
+2. Use 'make -e BOARD=HACKRF_ONE RUN_FROM=RAM program' in the firmware/hackrf_usb directory to load the firmware into RAM and start it.
 3. Follow the SPI flash firmware update procedure above to write the "rom_to_ram" firmware image to SPI flash.